Parametrically amplified Josephson plasma waves in YBa_2Cu_3O_(6+x): evidence for local superconducting fluctuations up to the pseudogap temperature $T^*$: The Josephson plasmon polariton in bi-layer YBCO

 The Josephson plasmons are admixed via the Maxwell equation to the propagation of light, and is more properly called the Josephson plasmon polariton (JPP) modes.
-In this section we give a detailed derivation of JPP mode for a structure consisting of stacked bilayers that is appropriate for YBCO.
+In this section we give results of the JPP modes for a structure consisting of stacked bilayers that is appropriate for YBCO.
 We determine the mode structure by solving the Maxwell equations with the assumption that the in-plane currents and charge densities are confined within the cuprate layers while Josephson currents flow between the layers.
 It is worth noting the difference from the earlier treatment given by Michael et al~\cite{michael2020parametric}.
 There the Maxwell equation was formulated in terms of the vector potential $\textbf{A}$ and the approximation was made that the in plane component of $\textbf{A}$ is confined to the layers.
 Here we do not make this assumption.
 It turns out that the formulation in terms of $\textbf{E}$ is more amenable to analytic treatment and we can solve the full three dimensional structure of $\textbf{E}$ for the case when the momentum perpendicular to the plane $q_z$ is zero.
+Details are shown in Appendix A and B. We demonstrate that for YBCO, the detailed structures of the x component of the electric field treated in Appendix B can be ignored, and we recover the standard expressions for the upper and lower JPP modes $\omega_U$ and $\omega_L$ \begin{widetext}